OrphicOne-Platform/vigo-mcp/README.md

 ## About

-**[OrphicOne](https://orphicone.com)** is a Hong Kong-based cross-border digital asset regulatory intelligence platform.
+**[OrphicOne](https://orphicone.com)** is a Hong Kong-based regulatory intelligence platform for financial services.

-**VIGO** is OrphicOne's AI compliance agent and capital advisory system — the world's first and currently only MCP server dedicated to financial regulatory compliance in any jurisdiction.
+**VIGO** is OrphicOne's AI-powered regulatory intelligence agent — the world's first and currently only MCP server dedicated to financial regulatory intelligence in any jurisdiction.

 ### Positioning